senthadev/senthadev.github.com/_posts/2012-08-28-Kannel-HTTP-Admin.md

 For a project, I need to send and recieve SMS's by accessing Mobile Operators SMSC account.
 SMSC(SMS Center) is a server which resides on Operators infrastructure and acts as a gateway between internet and Operators network.
 This server understands an unique protocol called SMPP (Short Message Peer to Peer).
-For this project, I have to use version 3.4 of the SMPP protocol.
+For a project, I have to use version 3.4 of the SMPP protocol.

 Therefore I used Kannel as a gateway between Operators SMSC and our Web Application.
 Kannel(www.kannel.org) is an open source WAP/SMS gateway.
 Once the Kannel gateway is configured properly, it is accessed via HTTP inorder to send/receive SMS and administration purpose.